 Coconut oil, like olive oil, is a useful hair product because of its ability to absorb into the hair shaft.
 You may already be using it as a remedy for dry skin, but you can also use coconut oil for eyebrows by applying a small amount using a cotton swab to promote hair growth.

 With an abundance of proteins, vitamins, and antioxidants, castor oil is another option for creating fuller brows.
-Leave it in for 30 minutes nightly before gently removing with warm water.
+Leave it on for 30 minutes nightly before gently removing with warm water.

 Aloe vera is intensely hydrating and can be used for a variety of beauty purposes.
 Unlike some of the other remedies on this list, aloe vera isn't oily, so this is a great option if you're acne-prone.
 The secret little ingredient here for hair growth is aloenin.
-Apply nightly and rinse off in the morning for the best results.
+Apply aloe vera on eyebrows nightly and rinse off in the morning for the best results.

 Need a more immediate beauty fix?
 Check out our 30-second trick for filling in sparse eyebrows.